jenspfahl/regex-builder/readme.md

 ## Introduction ##

 Writing Regular Expressions can be very difficult and exhausting.
 A lot of brackets and special characters hinder the readability.
-And a single misplaced token can make your expression corrupted.
+And a single misplaced token can corrupt your whole expression.
-So I had the idea to create an API for creating Regular Expressions with predefined Java classes.
+Therefor I had the idea to create an API for creating Regular Expressions with predefined Java classes.

 ## Objective ##